 - Traditional and modern methods customized for each student

-I have 15 years experience teaching music in private lessons and in group settings.
-I use a variety of modern and traditional approaches which I customize for each student to fit their individual goals.
-My teaching style can be more relaxed and fun or more intense and rigorous depending on the student preference.
-I strive to provide performance opportunities throughout the year.
-Music books come complete with piano accompaniment on CD to make practicing fun.
+We use a variety of modern and traditional approaches which is customized for each student to fit their individual goals.
+Teaching styles can be more relaxed and fun or more intense and rigorous depending on the student preference and goals.
+We strive to provide performance opportunities throughout the year.
+Instructional materials include piano accompaniment on CD to make practicing fun.

 Beginning students learn several simple songs that teach great tone and rhythm using classical, folk, blues, rock, ragtime, bluegrass and Suzuki pieces.
-Students learn concepts such as syncopation, rhythm, note reading, articulations, asymmetrical time meters and and more.
-Each book comes with a CD with piano accompaniment which makes practicing at home enjoyable.
+Students learn concepts such as syncopation, rhythm, note reading, articulations, asymmetrical time meters, improv and and more.

 Students are gradually introduced to scales, arpeggios, music theory, ear training and sight reading.
 All this works together to produce "the complete musician".
 The complete musician is a person who has excellent rhythm, pitch, note reading skills and creativity, a person who can enjoy and appreciate music in it's various forms over a lifetime whether it be for personal enjoyment or as a career.